TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 All this time, WAI-ARIA has allowed the role attribute to have more than one value, but it has not particularly advertised this feature.

-I do not think this is a terrible oversight in the specification.
-It is hard to imagine which roles would need fallbacks in all modern browsers.
+I don't think this is a terrible oversight in the specification.
+It's hard to imagine which roles would need fallbacks in all modern browsers.
 Moreover, the `role` attribute is already easy to get confused with.
 When you have the ability to assign an infinite number of roles, it further complicates the markup and can lead to unexpected errors.

 ## Read more